 • supercomputing

-• artificial intelligence, data and the cloud
+• artificial intelligence, data and cloud

 • cybersecurity